ovotech/apollo-datasource-s3/README.md

 Have a bug?
 File an issue with a simple example that reproduces this so we can take a look & confirm.

 Want to make a change?
-Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see `test/index.spec.ts`).
-You can run the tests with `yarn test`.
+Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see `test/S3DataSource.spec.ts`).
+You can run the tests with `yarn start` and `yarn test`.

 ## Responsible Team